 This kind of sustained, kind, precise attention to what you’re experiencing right now gathers your attention from the many places it may be wandering, to one gentle, aware place within yourself.
 Try it.
 You may be surprised how calming paying attention to one thing can be!

-These meditations for deeper sleep also help you to become more quiet, to notice the silence within your breath and within your body.
+These meditations for deeper sleep also help you to become quieter, to notice the silence within your breath and within your body.
 These quiet spaces are small doorways that say, “This way!
 I’ll take you to the quiet, rest and release of sleep.”

 Quality sleep is an integral part of good mental and physical health.
 Sadly, many of us struggle to get adequate rest due to stress, worry, anxiety and overthinking.
 However, we can use deep sleep meditation techniques to encourage our body to enter a state of relaxation and rest.
-Try watching the videos we suggest and following some of our tips to help you on your way to a good night's rest.
+Try watching the videos suggested and following the above tips to help you on your way to a good night's rest.
 Sweet dreams. •

 Main image: shutterstock/Billion Images

 Are you a happiness.com member yet?
 Sign up for free now to enjoy:Stress management | Mindfulness | Burnout

 Ann Vrlak is Founder of OneSelf Meditation and a meditation practitioner for over 25 years.
 She’s a Certified Meditation Teacher for adults and for children (the best job ever!).
 She loves to share how the perspective and practice of meditation can support people with their everyday stresses and on their journey of self-discovery.